causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func toArray(): Array<T>
 ```

-Functionality: Returns an array containing all elements of this deque in front-to-back order.
+Function: Returns an array containing all elements of this deque in front-to-back order.

-Return Value:
+Returns:

 - [Array](../../core/core_package_api/core_package_structs.md#struct-arrayt)\<T> - An array of type T.